Brain tumour life insurance

 Many people who have suffered from a brain tumour might recover to live a long and healthy life.
 Whereas some others might need support or care, depending on the severity of the diagnosis, and any long-lasting damage.

-Each insurance provider will have their own critical illness definitions, so you should check with your insurer or advisor to make sure you have the right level of cover.
+Each insurance provider will have its own critical illness definitions, so you should check with your insurer or advisor to make sure you have the right level of cover.

 More about CRITICAL ILLNESS COVER